AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-qa.md

 >[!TIP]
 >
->To make more extensive changes to placement settings, use the [bulk edit feature](/help/dsp/campaign-management/placements/placement-edit.md).
+>To edit more fields for one or more placements, see "[Edit Placements](/help/dsp/campaign-management/placements/placement-edit.md)."

 ## Download Settings for All Placements in a Campaign